 MEDIUM RISK for entreprises

-The surge in global mobility and the demand from clients in transportation account for the growth rate of 9% for transport equipment expected in 2018.
-More middle-term considerations are the rising share of households for whom air, sea and rail travels are affordable and the evolution of geopolitical tensions from today’s high-threat levels.
-The trouble is, this growing demand has been putting pressure on the upstream sector’s global supply chain in terms of capability to delivering or not supplying equipment at the right time.
+The growth rate for transport equipment expected in the future is linked to the surge in global mobility.
+More middle-term considerations are: (i) the rising share of households for whom air, sea and rail travel has become affordable, (ii) the evolution of geopolitical tensions from today’s high-threat levels and (iii) the capacity of states to modernize their own transport infrastructures.
+This growing demand has been challenging increasingly the upstream sector’s global supply chain management in terms of its capability to deliver at the right time.

-Shipbuilding: Dependency on variations in green taxation and in world trade growth
+Shipbuilding: Dependency on variation in green taxation and in world trade growth

-Rail equipment: Suffering from difficulties in public funding of infrastructure facilities
+Rail equipment: Public funding shortage in infrastructure facilities

 Contact Euler Hermes